Overview

 The following concepts form the basic classes of the EDSL package, and are described in detail in the linked pages:

 Questions: A Question serves as the foundational element for research design in EDSL.
-It allows users to choose from various question types, such as free text or multiple choice, depending on the desired outcome for format of the responses.
+It allows users to choose from various question types, such as free text or multiple choice, depending on the desired formats of the responses.

 Surveys: A Survey aggregates multiple questions, which can be administered either asynchronously (by default) or according to predefined rules.
 Surveys are versatile, supporting different agents and models to yield varied responses.
 They can also incorporate diverse “scenarios” that supply context and data, enhancing the depth and relevance of the questions posed.